spirit-code/spirit/ui-console/README.md

 UI - Console
 ------------

-This is a very simplistic User Interface implementing the **core** library.
+This is a very simplistic command line user interface implementing the **core** library.
 It has no non-standard library dependencies and should thus run almost anywhere, where a compiler with C++11 support is available.